2019 Social Progress Index results has been saved

 — 2019: 73.2/100 (where 100 is SDG goals achieved)

 — 2030: 78.6/100–the year set to achieve the SDGs

 — 2073: when the world will actually achieve the SDGs (based on current projections)

 - But progress is uneven: Shelter, Access to Information and Communications and Advanced Education are improving the fastest while Personal Rights and Inclusiveness have declined.

 Why these findings matter

 - The complexities of the 21st century require new measures of progress.
 Relying only on a country’s wealth or GDP as a measure creates an incomplete picture of human and societal development.
-And increasingly we realise the getting rich will not solve current social challenges.
-To drive sustainable and equitable growth we need to focus on measurements which go beyond GDP.
+Moreover, increasingly we realize the getting rich will not solve current social challenges.
+To drive sustainable and equitable growth, we need to focus on measurements which go beyond GDP.

 For further information on how we can use the Social Progress Index to help our clients and society, see our Collaborations page.